Birzebbuga

 Marsaxlockk

-On the eastern side of the bay, about 20 minutes walk away, is the fishing village of Marsaxlockk with it’s hundreds of brightly painted blue, red, green and blue luzzu fishing boats resting at their moorings, their protecting Eyes of Horus keeping a good watch on whats going on.
-The sturdy, double ended boats are a tradition of Malta and Marsaxlockk has the largest concentration of them making the harbour a beautiful bobbing kaleidoscope of colour.
+On the east side of the bay, about 20 minutes walk away, is the fishing village of Marsaxlockk.
+The village is famed for its hundreds of brightly painted blue, red, green and blue luzzu fishing boats resting at their moorings.
+On their bows the protecting Eyes of Horus keep a good watch on what’s going on.
+The sturdy, double ended boats are a tradition of Malta and Marsaxlockk has the largest concentration of them.
+The result is the harbour is a beautiful bobbing kaleidoscope of colour.

 Fish restaurants line the keyside sharing space with a daily market selling clothes, souvenirs and general tat.
 On Sundays the market expands all the way around the harbour and includes fish and vegetable stands.
 When we visited it was busy leaving us squeezing amongst the crowds in the narrow walkways between the stalls.